This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 Savvy, award-winning coverage of legal departments, how they devise and carry out their companies' business strategy.
 Survey includes data on earnings, outside law firms, use of technology, demographics.
 IP coverage featuring tech companies, pharma, copyright and trademark issues.
 Includes corporate governance, labor advice.
 Use this link for instructions on how to create your own Username/Password through Law.com.

-A weekly index of articles from over 500 legal periodicals with links to the full-text available through Lexis or Westlaw, CILP is available 4-6 weeks before commercial legal periodical indexes such as the Index to Legal Periodicals, Legal Trac or the Current Law Index.
-You must be a registered, authorized Lexis or Westlaw user to access the full-text articles indexed in CILP.
+A weekly index of articles from over 500 legal periodicals.
+CILP is available 4-6 weeks before commercial legal periodical indexes such as the Index to Legal Periodicals, Legal Trac or the Current Law Index.
+Also, see SmartCILP where users can create customized weekly alerts to new articles.

 The Daily Business Review is news for South Florida lawyers and business professionals.
 Official court newspaper for Miami-Dade, Broward and Palm Beach Counties.
 Use this link for instructions on how to create your own Username/Password through Law.com.